TheJedis2020/arch_katas_2020/ADRs/Customer IDs as part of meal status inventory messages.md

 ## Decision drivers

-* Most of the meals records in inventory will not need customer ID attribute, therefore introducing it in the main inventory DB may be redundant.
+* Most of the meal records in inventory will not need customer ID attribute, therefore introducing it in the main inventory DB may be redundant.
 * On the other hand, enrichment is a costly operation, that may result in time to process the initial un-enriched message and additional API calls.
 * Having ID as part of message makes for a simpler system as long as the message as a whole is not too large.
 * At the moment the messages seem to be small and simple.